leaderlessness-research-club/leaderlessness.club/_home/_page.md

 How we achieve our mission:

-  * Conduct and publish field research on existing forms of collective management
+  * Conduct and publish field research on existing organizations using collective management
   * Create and publish summaries, critiques, and reviews of existing materials on forms and anthropologies of (hopefully implementable) collective management
   * Facilitate discussions, offer presentations, and create general public